 Contact a Fayette County truck accident attorney for a free consultation

 If you have been involved in an accident with a large commercial truck, you should always hire an experienced truck accident lawyer who is familiar with all changes in the FMCSA regulations and relevant laws.
-The attorneys at the Law Offices of Shane Smith are constantly aware of changes in trucking laws so they are able to handle your case in the best way possible.
+The attorneys at Shane Smith Law are constantly aware of changes in trucking laws so they are able to handle your case in the best way possible.
 If you have been injured, call our office today at (770) 487-8999 to schedule your free consultation.